 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View

-Blencathra is one of the most accessible summits in the Lakes in terms of actually getting to a parking spot at the start of the walk as it’s just of the A66 – perfect for the likes of me who don’t live in the Lakes and travel west along the A66 to get there.
-In terms of parking places – the above location is the closest to the start of this walk – with free parking for around 12 cars, there are a handful of spaces along the side of this road, a few more at the pub at Scales, and failing that quite a few spots actually on the A66.
+Blencathra is one of the most accessible big fells in the Lakes in terms of actually getting to a parking spot at the start of the walk as it’s literally just of the A66 – perfect for the likes of me who don’t live in the Lakes and travel west along the A66 to get there.
+In terms of parking places – the above location is the closest to the start of this walk – with free parking for around 12 cars (but it gets busy and you have to drive along a narrow road – you’ll only get a spot of you get there super early) I recommend parking near The White Horse Inn, or on the A66 and walking along this road for 200m or so – the footpath you need is pictured bottom left of this pic).

 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View